fedora-infra/anitya/docs/admin-guide.rst

 Services
 ========

-Anitya is made up of a WSGI application, an update service that could be run separately, an optional SSE client consumer, SAR script, and requires a database.
+Anitya is made up of a :ref:`wsgi-app`, an :ref:`update-service` that could be run separately, an optional :ref:`sse-client`, :ref:`sar-script`, and requires a :ref:`database`.

+.. _wsgi-app:

 WSGI Application
 ----------------